Beating the system - the cycling commuting section

 I too think brake testing a drafter is a bad idea.
 Too easy to get hit and then you both get hurt, or he gets hurt and you suffer a ripped-off rear deraileur.
-Better to gradually slow down and annoy them into passing you instead of being a dear friend.
+Better to gradually slow down and annoy them into passing you instead of being a !!
+BAN ME NOW FOR SWEARING !!.
 I used to brake test folks who sat on my rear when driving, but I now get a lot more satisfaction from adopting the slow and easy approach.
 In any case, often they're not as close as you think and then you look like a goose.
 And when I'm on the bike there's lest chance of being run over when it's a bus doing the drafting.

 I think hand signals on your arse work well a thumbs up or the bird and you can tell when they know what they are doing, wave them around if you want them to take the lead or slow down so they have to, I have a mirror on the flat bar and it lets you know whats going on, a lot of the time on my route you get the suckers that wouldnt be able to go that fast if they wernt on someones wheel, Im not bothered it makes me go faster and thats a good thing.

 I do this when driving or riding a motorbike now using the trick on the bike - even slowly shaving 5km/h off your speed will get impatient drivers/riders off your tail....funny enough I checked the our car's trip computer against my bike for the week - average speed was 38km/h (car)to 33km/h (bike).....interesting figures